Pedagogies and Evidence-Based Teaching Practices

 • The UAA Teaching Academy is held twice a year, in August (Fall Teaching Academy) and January (Winter Teaching Academy).
 Recordings and materials from past sessions are available in a Teaching Academy self-enrolling Blackboard course (UA only)

 • Pivot 3: Self-Paced Course Design & Development (self-enrolling Blackboard course, UA only): In 2020, UAA offered two #Pivot programs to help faculty transition to remote delivery.
-AI&e has turned the materials developed for these #Pivot programs into a self-paced online workshop that any faculty member may enroll in and use to help with course design, development, and delivery.
+These materials were developed into a self-paced online workshop that any faculty member may enroll in and use to help with course design, development, and delivery.
 Although this course focuses on online teaching, it has an excellent collection of materials on different aspects of teaching, from designing for alignment to managing microaggressions in the classroom

 • Our Accessibility pages provide an overview of the expectations and tools available to faculty and students to ensure full access to digital content.
 Accessibility is an important aspect of teaching at UAA, as part of our policy not to discriminate on the basis of disability

-• Universal Design for Learning guide and What is Universal Design for Learning (UDL)?, AHEAD (video, 2:52): Universal Design for Learning is a framework which helps faculty design courses for a diverse group of students instead of the “average” student, who doesn't actually exist.
+• Universal Design for Learning guide and What is Universal Design for Learning (UDL)?, AHEAD (video, 2:52): Universal Design for Learning is a framework which helps faculty design courses for a diverse group of students.
 If you can provide students with a flexible path to learning, they may not have to self-identify as needing special help

 • Lexicon of Academic Innovation, Steven Mintz, Inside Higher Ed: Heard about an approach, but not sure what it means?
 Start here!